e-HAIL Members

 Associate Professor, Computer Science & Engineering

-Areas of Expertise: Computer science; embedded systems; machine learning.
+Areas of Expertise: Computer science; embedded systems; machine learning

 Publications: